ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Read the following:

-_Before the dream sequences, the ghosts are, frustratingly enough, limited in their interaction with the living.
+_Except for inside the dream sequences, the ghosts are, frustratingly enough, limited in their interaction with the living.
 They can whisper and try to influence, but it does not always work and it may also be misinterpreted.
 In general, they can also perform physical acts if these represent something non-physical.
 Examples: Put pressure on someones shoulders.
 Support someone.
-Beat a rhythm on someones chest to increase or decrease their heart-rate._
+Beat a rhythm on someones chest to increase or decrease their heart-rate.
+The exception is eating and drinking which the ghosts can do freely at any time._

 _The ghosts can also interact and speak freely with each other.
 They have complex relationships between themselves and very much enjoy commenting how both the living and the dead react to situations._